-The General Delegate Giona A. Nazzaro, assisted by film critics Paola Casella, Simone Emiliani, Beatrice Fiorentino and Roberto Manassero, all appointed by the SNCCI, will select a maximum of seven full-length films to take part in the competition, plus two films to be shown out of competition.
+The General Delegate Beatrice Fiorentino, assisted by film critics Paola Casella, Simone Emiliani, Enrico Azzano and Roberto Manassero, all appointed by the SNCCI, will select a maximum of seven full-length films to take part in the competition, plus two films to be shown out of competition.
 Their judgment is final.

 — Films must be the director’s first full-length feature or documentary;

 — Minimum length required is 60 minutes.